Settlement and transport areas

 How can cities, municipalities and transport areas be designed to be more natural?

-The Federal Action Plan on Nature-based Solutions is helping municipalities to adopt near-natural green space management, tree-planting and the creation of natural oases, for example.
-Funding is also available for measures outside settlement areas – such as the networking of larger scale ecosystems beyond roads and railway lines.
+The Federal Action Plan on Nature-based Solutions is helping municipalities for example to adopt near-natural green space management, tree-planting, the creation of natural oases and the unsealing of land.
+Companies receive a subsidy for the insect-friendly design of their premises and the greening of buildings.
 Another aim is capacity-building in relation to near-natural green space management.
 The Centre of Competence for Nature-based Climate Action is providing support here with both information and advice.

 Funding calls in the field of action